wkumler/mzsql/README.md

 data refers to the data encoded in vendor or .mzML files and contains coordinates of retention time, m/z ratio, and intensity.

+> [!NOTE]
+> For code, figures, and the reproducible document used in the manuscript, see the [manuscript_things](https://github.com/wkumler/mzsql/tree/manuscript_things) branch.

 ![](README_files/figure-manual-manuscript/db_fig.png)

 Existing data formats fail to provide intuitive, rapid, and programmatic